moonbitlang/moonbit-course/course7/lec7_en.md

 # Variables

-- In Moonbit, we can define temporary variables within a code block using `let mut`.
+- In MoonBit, we can define temporary variables within a code block using `let mut`.

 ```moonbit
 fn init {